hanhuark/MEEG-54403/tutorial_ii_classification/README.md

 ---

 #### INTRODUCTION
 Classification is a common machine learning task.
-It is used predict the category an input belongs to based on its features.
+It is used to predict the category an input belongs to based on its features.
 There are two types we will focus on; binary classification and multi-class classification.
 Binary classification describes the instance where there are only two possible categories while for multi-class there are multiple categories.
 This discussion will assume you have the background knowledge from the previous notes so if you haven't read those at least skim over them. <br><br>

 Now for this discussion we will need to have a dataset in mind.
 We will uses images because that is what your homework assignment is about but keep in mind this could be done for any input datatype.

-So, say we have the following images and we want to classify them as either
+To give you a better understanding, we will start with a small discussion using some image processing methods.
+Say I have an image that I want to do analysis on.
+An image consists of a set of pixel values that describe the color.
+For grey scale images each pixel has one value between 0 and 255.
+For colored images, each pixel has 3 values for the 3 seperate channels (rgb).
+As you can see this image is gray scale so we will only have one value per pixel.
+I want to figure emphasize the edges of the image.
+One way of doing this is to use a predefined kernel such as the Sobel kernels.
+Which are defined as:

+$$ \begin{bmatrix}
+-1 & 0 & +1 \\
+-2 & 0 & +2 \\
+-1 & 0 & +1 \\
+\end{bmatrix} , \begin{bmatrix}
++1 & +2 & +1 \\
+0 & 0 & 0\\
+-1 & -2 & -1 \end{bmatrix}$$

+Now if we pass these kernels over the image using convolution and fill out the new values we will get the following images.
+Notice how each one emphasize the edges horizontally and vertically.
+This kernel is used to create new versions of the same image that highlight specific features.

+This process is what CNN's are doing.
+However, we do not have defined kernels as we don't know what features we are looking for.
+So we set those with trainable parameters.
+That way the neural network and determine kernels that will result in the best model performance.